isc-projects/kea/doc/sphinx/arm/hooks.rst

 legal_log: Forensic Logging Hooks
 =================================

-This section describes the forensic log hooks library.
+This section describes the forensic log hook library.
 This library provides hooks that record a detailed log of assignments, renewals, releases and other lease events into a set of log files.